fullfatthings/entity_decorator/README.md

 MyNodeTypeDecorator::find_by_field_my_custom_field('Some value')->find_by_title('other value')->execute();
 ```

-Returns an array of nodes where 'field_my_custom_field' has the value 'Some value' and the 'title' has the value 'other value'.
+Returns an array of MyNodeTypeDecorators where 'field_my_custom_field' has the value 'Some value' and the 'title' has the value 'other value'.
 (Yes the finders also abstract away the property / field distinction).

 And sorting...